 This policy has brought me some controversy.
 One of the first videos to bring in the most heated debate was when I took on the concept of eating animals as a personal choice. this video also contains some disturbing footage but there is a warning.

 With all of this suffering in the world, It’s easy to become overwhelmed and feel powerless.
 I often feel I’m right back to my five-year-old self, crying in my room because it all felt so hopeless.
 But I know that through this journey to activism, I’ve changed immensely and I’ve seen others change as well.
 And I have to hold onto that and remember that even the smallest change makes a difference and even one life saved is a victory.

 So I’ll leave you with this: You can make a difference.
 The fight is long and it is hard but change is possible.
 As long as those of us who have a voice speak for those who do not.
 We don’t have to be perfect and polished and poised.
 We just have to open our mouths and speak our truths.

 I hope you enjoyed the talk and thanks for bearing with me through my imperfections.
 As I said, I honestly and truly believe that you can make a difference.
 The more voices we have speaking for the animals, the more powerful our impact can be.
 Each one of us can offer something that no one else can–and the more varied our message is, the greater chance we have of reaching people from all walks of life.

 To keep this message going and enliven other potential activists, please share this video around.
-And to support messages like this, click the icon to join the Nugget Army in the fight for the animals.
+And to support messages like this, see the support page.
 Through your help, I can continue to spread the vegan message through video activism.
-If you’re wanting to go the video activism route through the platform of YouTube but are struggling with how to get started and be effective, check out the “work with me page” where I offer YouTube coaching.
-I’d love to help you get going!

 Now go live vegan, get active, and change the world!